Special train with 1107 passengers leaves Mumbai for Delhi

 The WR said that it had advised all the passengers to adhere to social distancing norms during journey.
 "I do not have any issue with observing social distancing norms during the train journey," said Kapil Kumar, who was travelling to Delhi.

-Railway officials said a special train departed for Mumbai from New Delhi, and it estimated to reach Mumbai Central around 8.45 am on Wednesday.
+Railway officials said a special train will depart for Mumbai from New Delhi around 5 pm on Wednesday and reach Mumbai Central around 8.45 am the next day.
 Since the lockdown came into force on March 25, Railways has been operating only goods and parcel trains.
 On May 1, it started operating 'Shramik Special' trains, mainly for stranded migrants.